vasilyev-maksim/PHP-Property-Value-Accumulation-Trait/README.md

 # Accumulated property value retrieve functionality providing trait on PHP
-This trait provides an ability to get property value accumulated from the same properties of parent classes.
+This trait provides an ability to get static property value accumulated from the same properties of parent classes.

 ## Example
 ```